biscof/mind-games/README.md

 cd mind-games/app
 ```

-3. To build and run the app in your console, execute this command:
+3. To build and run the app in your console, use this command:

 ```bash
 make start-game